 - Press the Clear data button, and restart the browser.

-- Click Reset to restore the original browser settings.
+- Click on Reset to confirm.

-Solution 7 – Use Google’s DNS
+6. Use Google’s DNS

 - Click the network icon in your Taskbar.
 Now select your network from the menu.